ravi688/VulkanRenderer/README.md

 2. Gpu supporting vulkan api (integrated or discrete)
 3. Main memory (RAM) - No data as of now
 4. Disk space - No data as of now
+5. Better to have Vulkan LunarG SDK installed for additional debugging and vulkan configuration (validation layers), but it is not a requirement because the static library and headers are already included in the repository and would be updated as new updates will come in future.

 ### Building steps
 1. Clone the repository by running the following command <br>